joshbegley/nyt-latest/README.md

 `More than a dozen Border Patrol agents turned up in downtown Los Angeles on Thursday outside a museum where Gov. Gavin Newsom of California was holding a rally.`\
 https://nytimes.com/video/us/politics/100000010342016/immigration-agents-newsom-rally.html

-**Lions joint practice takeaways: Dolphins respond but Detroit settles in on Day 2**\
+**Lions joint practice takeaways: Dolphins respond, but Detroit settles in on Day 2**\
 `While the Lions dominated Day 1, Miami responded on Day 2 of the teams' joint practices.`\
 https://nytimes.com/athletic/6554377/2025/08/14/lions-dolphins-joint-practice-day-2/